oneapi-src/oneAPI-samples/AI-and-Analytics/End-to-end-Workloads/LanguageIdentification/README.md

 4. Paste this link into a text editor and copy the first part of the URL up to ".tar.gz".
 5. Use **GNU wget** on the URL to download the data to `/data/commonVoice`.

-   Alternatively, you can use a directory on your local drive (due to the large amount of data).
-If you opt to do so, you must change the `COMMON_VOICE_PATH` environment in `launch_docker.sh` before running the script.
+   Alternatively, you can use a directory on your local drive due to the large amount of data.

 6. Extract the compressed folder, and rename the folder with the language (for example, English).